Pittsburgh Steelers: Bill Cowher years (1992–2006)

 Cowher led the Steelers to the playoffs in each of his first six seasons, a feat that had been accomplished only by legendary coach Paul Brown of the Cleveland Browns.
-In those first six seasons, Cowher coached them as deep as the AFC Championship Game three times and following the 1995 season an appearance in Super Bowl XXX on the strength of the "Blitzburgh" defense.
+In those first six seasons, Cowher coached them as deep as the AFC Championship Game three times and following the 1995 season an appearance in Super Bowl XXX on the strength of the "Blitzburgh" defense, led by stars such as Rod Woodson and Greg Lloyd.
 However, the Steelers lost to the Dallas Cowboys in Super Bowl XXX, two weeks after a thrilling AFC Championship victory over the Indianapolis Colts.

-Cowher produced the franchise's record-tying fifth Super Bowl win in Super Bowl XL over the NFC champion Seattle Seahawks ten years later.
+Throughout Cowher's tenure, the team was anchored by key players on both sides of the ball, including Hall of Fame defensive back Rod Woodson and, later, power running back Jerome Bettis, whose bruising running style became the focal point of Pittsburgh's offense.
+A major turning point came in 2004 with the drafting of quarterback Ben Roethlisberger, who quickly emerged as the franchise's long-term leader and helped usher in a new era of success.
+Cowher ultimately delivered the franchise's record-tying fifth Super Bowl win in Super Bowl XL over the NFC champion Seattle Seahawks ten years later.
 With that victory, the Steelers became the third team to win five Super Bowls, and the first sixth-seeded playoff team to reach and win the Super Bowl since the NFL expanded to a 12-team post-season tournament in 1990.
 He coached through the 2006 season which ended with an 8–8 record, just short of the playoffs.
 Overall Cowher's teams reached the playoffs 10 of 15 seasons with six AFC Championship Games, two Super Bowl berths and a championship.

 Cowher's career record with Pittsburgh was 149–90–1 in the regular season and 161–99–1 overall, including playoff games.